 -

-Night sweats and insomnia
+Night sweats and sleep disturbances

 -